eic/epic-analysis/tutorial/README.md

     certain bins to be "full-range", i.e., "integrated over"; in order to restrict the execution of certain subloops, conditional control functions are used

-More examples will be added eventually; for now you are encouraged to look at other existing analysis and postprocessor macros